myspc-development/artpulse-management/docs/FEATURES.md

 - Add and remove favorites via REST API.
 - Store favorites in user meta.
 - Shortcode and JavaScript for frontend favorites interaction.
+- `[ap_my_follows]` shortcode lists posts or users the current member follows.
+Output is loaded via JavaScript into a container element.

 ## Notifications
 - REST API to list, mark read/unread, and delete notifications.